nvm-sh/nvm/README.md

 nvm install iojs --reinstall-packages-from=iojs
 ```

-The same guidelines mentioned for migrating npm packages in Node.js are applicable to io.js.
+The same guidelines mentioned for migrating npm packages in node are applicable to io.js.

 ### System version of node